almik7078j/notes/README.md

 Second, planning ahead is crucial.
 Think about what you need to accomplish and break it down into smaller, manageable tasks.
 Creating a plan will make it easier to stay focused and on track.
 You can use tools like Trello or Asana to help with task management and organization.
  -- 212字

+# 2024-01-30
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you are working on a project, it is essential to determine which tasks are most important and which can be completed later.
+By giving priority to the most critical tasks first, you can ensure that your project stays on track and that you aren't spending time on unimportant tasks that could be done later on.
+Use a task management tool, such as Trello or Asana, to help keep track of your priorities and tasks as they change throughout the project.